Homeless Children & Youth

 "A homeless child or youth means an individual who lacks fixed, regular and adequate nighttime residence and includes; youth that are sharing the housing of other persons due to loss of housing or economic hardship; living in motels, hotels, trailer parks or camping grounds due to lack of adequate accommodations; living in emergency or transitional shelters; or abandoned in hospitals or are awaiting foster care placement."~McKinney-Vento Homeless Assistance Act (McKinney-Vento Act), as amended by the Every Student Succeeds Act (ESSA)

-Calhoun ISD is committed to helping our students who are experiencing homelessness through the McKinney-Vento Homeless Assistance Grant.
+Calhoun ISD is committed to helping students who are experiencing homelessness through our partnership with Eaton RESA for McKinney-Vento Homeless Consortium Services.
 Each public school district and academy has a Homeless Liaison who assists their students and families with enrollment, academic support, and ongoing needs.
-The Calhoun ISD McKinney-Vento Coordinator provides assistance, training and support to the local liaisons within our constituent districts and public school academies.
+The Eaton RESA McKinney-Vento Specialist provides assistance, training and support to the local liaisons for our constituent districts and public school academies.

 Children and Youth in Kindergarten - 12th grade and children in state and federal funded preschool programs have the right to: